govCMS/dvf/README.md

 3. Click `Add field`.
 4. Select `Visualisation File` and label as "CSV Visualisation", then click `Save and continue`.
     - Visualisation File: import data from a file.
-    - Visualisation URL: import data from an external url, eg resource API.
+    - Visualisation URL: import data from an external url, eg: resource API.
 5. Select `CSV file` for Visualisation source, leave CSV FILE SETTINGS as default, add "csv" to Allowed file extensions and separate with a space or a comma, eg: txt,csv.
 Click `Save settings`, then click `Save field and settings`.
 6. Go to `Content` -> `Add content`, select the content type which you added visualisation field.